 This is Mick’s journey.

-Three days before Christmas 2018, Mick complained of a sore gluteal muscle and saw a physio.
+Just before Christmas 2018, Mick complained of a sore gluteal muscle and saw a physio.
 He felt a bit better and continued with Christmas preparations with his family.
 On Christmas night, the pain in Mick’s glute was so severe that he went his local hospital’s emergency department.
-The diagnosis was Sciatica and he was sent him home with anti-inflammatories.
+The diagnosis was Sciatica and he was sent home with anti-inflammatories.
 By Boxing Day Mick’s pain was significantly worse necessitating a return to the hospital where his low blood pressure and high temperature were noted.
 From this point on Mick quickly deteriorated.
 He was transferred by ambulance to the Intensive Care Unit at another Sydney hospital.
 Mick was placed on life support as his organs were shutting down.
 Mick had a Strep A infection in his leg causing necrotizing myositis, and septic shock.
 It is a common bacteria that started with a mild sore throat, the doctors don’t know how or why it got into his bloodstream and attacked his muscles.
 That night he underwent the first of many surgical procedures to remove infected and dead muscle from his buttock and thigh, to save his life.

 Mick’s organs were hit by the septic shock from the bacteria, causing limited functionality.
 The intense medication he was on to stabilise his blood pressure resulted in limited circulation, causing further damage to his limbs and extremities.
 The toxic shock also caused burn-like injuries to over 70% of Mick’s skin.